 Business migration to NSW

-NSW is now closed to applications for nomination under the Business Innovation and Investment Program (BIIP).
+NSW is currently closed to applications for nomination under the Business Innovation and Investment Program (BIIP)

 New South Wales (NSW) has a dynamic business environment that is truly world class.
 With our growing economy, the opportunities here are abundant making NSW the top destination in which to launch your future.

 NSW has a diverse economy and a stable and low-risk business environment that is supported by world's best-practice financial and legal systems.
 Major investments in infrastructure such as roads and public transport are further boosting growth and improving services that support business in our state.

 There is no better time to make the move and take advantage of the abundant opportunities available in New South Wales.
 The NSW Government welcomes business migrants who plan to set up a business or invest in NSW.

 To ensure NSW remains a competitive business migration destination, we are continuously improving our business migration program.